glpoulter/libmboard/README.md

 -------------------------------------------------------------------------------

-      Copyright (c) 2007-2012 STFC Rutherford Appleton Laboratory If you have any problems or enquiries, you can contact the library maintainer at <@PACKAGE_BUGREPORT@>
+      Copyright (c) 2007-2012 STFC Rutherford Appleton Laboratory If you have any problems or enquiries, you should raise github issue.

 ===============================================================================